ohpauleez/coopquo/README.md

 Start a nailgun (which will also open a repl), run the following command from the project root:
     script/nailgun
+You can also run a rlwrap'd REPL that VimClojure can connect to:
+    lein repl
+And then call the Nailgun server function:
+    (runnail)

 Here are helpful commands
     * \rt - run tests in the given namespace